Buy a Honor calligraphy wall scroll here!

 The first character suggests emotions, passion, heart, humanity, sympathy, and feelings.

-In this context, the second character means to honor your lover's wishes, and treat them justly and righteously (fairly).
-That second character can also be translated as “obligation", as in the obligation a husband and wife have to love each other even through difficult times.
+In this context, the second character means to honor your lover's wishes and treat them justly and righteously (fairly).
+That second character can also be translated as “obligation,” as in the obligation a husband and wife have to love each other even through difficult times.

-In the context outside of a couple's relationship, this word can mean “comradeship".
+In the context outside of a couple's relationship, this word can mean “comradeship.”

-Japanese may see this more as “humanity and justice” than “love and honor".
+Japanese may see this more as “humanity and justice” than “love and honor.”
 It's probably best if your target is Chinese.

 This is the short and sweet form, there is also a longer poetic form (you can find it here: Love and Honor if it’s not on the page you are currently viewing).

 力と名譽 is “strength and honor” in Japanese Kanji (with one Hiragana).

 The first Kanji is understood as strength, power, or force.

-The second character is a connecting particle like, “and” or “with".
+The second character is a connecting particle-like, “and” or “with.”

-The last two Kanji mean honor, honour, credit, or prestige.
+The last two Kanji mean honor/honour, credit, or prestige.
 This last word is also used in the Bushido code to mean honor.

 力量與榮譽 is “strength and honor” in Chinese.

-The first two characters are usually understood as (physical) strength, but can also mean power or force.
+The first two characters are usually understood as (physical) strength but can also mean power or force.

 The last two characters are a way to say honor but can also be understood as honorable reputation, honorary, or glory.

 This can refer to anyone from your grandparents and beyond.

 The first two characters mean ancestors or forefathers.

-The last two characters mean adore, worship, adoration, or admiration.
+The last two characters mean worship, adore/adoration, or admiration.

 This is the kind of wall scroll that a filial son or daughter in China or Japan would hang to honor their ancestors who paved the way for the new generation.